mongodb/stitch-ios-sdk/StitchCore/README.md

 [MongoDB Stitch Announcements - Google Group](https://groups.google.com/d/forum/mongodb-stitch-announce)

-StitchCore is an internal Swift module for the MongoDB Stitch iOS SDK.
-Some of the functionality in this module is exposed in the primary Swift module, and is documented here for your convenience
+StitchCore_iOS is the primary Swift module for the MongoDB Stitch iOS SDK.

-Note, however, that this you should not import this module to use Stitch in your app.
-See the [Warning](/Warning.html) page for more information.
+See the [Getting Started](/Getting%20Started.html) page for instructions on how to begin integrating MongoDB Stitch with your iOS apps.